 Alex Lyon played the third frame and allowed a breakaway goal.

 • The Flyers' third line of Andy Andreoff, German Rubtsov and Nicolas Aube-Kubel was important to watch because all three players are vying for a bottom-six spot.
-The group was somewhat quiet but Andreoff, who was hardly visible in Tuesday's loss, looked better.
-He was active, fast and opportunistic offensively, creating an opportunity for Frost early in the game.
+The group was quiet but Andreoff, who was hardly visible in Tuesday's loss, looked better.
+He was active, fast and opportunistic offensively, creating a chance for Frost early in the game.

-Let's be honest, though, nobody has knocked the door down like Mikhail Vorobyev did last preseason, which makes the final four exhibition games that more important.
+Let's be honest, though, nobody has knocked the door down like Mikhail Vorobyev did last preseason, which makes the final four exhibition games that more important (see story).

 • Another look at the monstrous scoreboard: